Key Requirements For The City of El Paso Paving, Excavation, and Monitoring Well Bond

 What is a Monitoring Well?

-A monitoring well is a device that measures the quality, quantity and movement of groundwater.
-These wells are typically drilled specifically for this purpose or may be pre existing domestic/public-supply wells which also happen to measure these things too!
+A monitoring well is a device that measures the quality, quantity, and movement of groundwater.
+These wells are typically drilled specifically for this purpose, or may be pre-existing domestic/public-supply wells, which also happen to measure these things too!

 How do you install monitoring wells?

-Install a monitoring well by selecting the location, and digging out any materials required.
+Install a monitoring well by selecting the location and digging out any materials required.
 Level the ground around your selected area with gravel or soil to hold it in place before installing.

 Difference between a piezometer and a groundwater monitoring well?

-A piezometer is like a straw that measures the water pressure at one spot and monitors only what's happening there.
-A groundwater monitoring well, on the other hand, can measure all along the length of pipe to see how much it levels out or drops in different places.
+A piezometer is like a straw that measures the water pressure at one spot and monitors only what’s happening there.
+A groundwater monitoring well, on the other hand, can measure all along the length of the pipe to see how much it levels out or drops in different places.

 How do you survey groundwater monitoring wells?